Azure/kubeflow-labs/7-distributed-tensorflow/README.md

 #### 1. b.

-Modify the yaml template from module [4 - Kubeflow and tfjob Basics](../4-kubeflow-tfjob), to instead deploy 1 master, 2 workers and 1 PS.
+Modify the yaml template from module [6 - TFJob](../6-tfjob), to instead deploy 1 master, 2 workers and 1 PS.
 Then create a yaml to deploy TensorBoard to monitor the training with TensorBoard.
 Note that since our model is very simple, TensorFlow will likely use only 1 of the workers, but it will still work fine.
 Don't forget to update the image or tag.

 #### Validation